cyberphor/so2ban/README.md

-## soc2misp
+## soda
-Adds Security Onion Cases to MISP.
+Python scripts for augmenting Security Onion.

 ## Copyright
 This project is licensed under the terms of the [MIT license](/LICENSE).